 For incidental or Associated Works, measures necessary to protect Matters of National Environmental Significance must be employed, such as erosion and sediment control and the reestablishment of vegetation, in accordance with the approved PCEMP.
 Note: For clarification Preliminary Works may occur prior to the approval of each PCEMP.
-The requirements of this plan have been incorporated into the site wide PCEMP (May 2020), approved by DAWE on 3 June 2020.
-Appendix A, Table A5 lists all the requirements of the CEMP and states how the requirements have been met.
+The requirements of this plan have been incorporated into the site wide PCEMP.
+Precincts 17, 18 & 19 or Associated Works Stockland submitted the Precinct 17,18 & 19 or Associated Works to DCCEEW on the 9 September, prior to the commencement of the action within these Precincts.
+DCCEEW provided a letter to Stockland on the 25 November 2022 approving Revision E of the plan dated November 2022 Appendix A, Table A5 lists all the requirements of the CEMP and states how the requirements have been met.
 4 Prior to the commencement of the action, the person undertaking the action must submit to the Minister for approval a Water Quality Management Plan.
-The Water Quality Management Plan must address the management and monitoring of both groundwater and surface water and must: Outline the baseline water quality data; Set out water quality performance objectives and parameters; Set monitoring and reporting periods; Set out scientifically robust methods for sampling and data collection; Include a risk assessment of any modelling, assumptions and predications used; Identify readily measurable performance indicators and goals and identify performance indicators at which point corrective actions will be taken; Corrective actions, and/or mechanisms for developing corrective actions, and the parties responsible for implementing corrective actions; Include scientifically robust methods for detecting a 10% change in water quality parameters in Bell's Creek and 5% change in water quality in Pumicestone Passage unless an alternate is approved by the Minister; and Compliant Stockland submitted the Water Quality Management Plan to DotEE on 12 March 2014, prior to commencement of the action on 15 January 2015.
+The Water Quality Management Plan must address the management and monitoring of both groundwater and surface water and must: Outline the baseline water quality data; Set out water quality performance objectives and parameters; Set monitoring and reporting periods; Set out scientifically robust methods for sampling and data collection; Include a risk assessment of any modelling, assumptions and predications used; Identify readily measurable performance indicators and goals and identify performance indicators at which point corrective actions will be taken; Compliant Stockland submitted the Water Quality Management Plan to DotEE on 12 March 2014, prior to commencement of the action on 15 January 2015.
 DotEE provided a letter to Stockland on 25 March 2014 approving Revision 3 (February 2014) of the plan, stating that it meets the requirements of Condition 4.
 The current version of the Water Quality Management Plan is Revision 10 dated September 2020, which was approved by DAWE on 2 October 2020.
-The Water Quality management Plan was reviewed following completion of the audit in 2021 undertaken in accordance with Condition 13.
+The Water Quality Management Plan was reviewed following completion of the audit in 2021 undertaken in accordance with Condition 13.
 No amendments are required following the review.
-Appendix A, Table A6 lists all the requirements of the Water Quality Management Plan and states how the requirements have been met.
+Appendix A, Table A6 lists all the requirements of the Water Quality Management Plan and states how the requirements have been met